Dora's Dunking Doughnuts

-Dora's Dunking Doughnuts is a 1933 American short subject directed by Harry Edwards.
+Dora's Dunking Doughnuts is a 1933 American short subject directed by Harry Edwards and starring Shirley Temple, Ethel Sykes and Andy Clyde.
+Part of the "Andy Clyde Shorts" series, it was written by Ernest Pagano and Ewart Adamson.

 Plot

 Teacher Andy is fixated on both Dora who runs a bakery and her doughnuts that he has every morning on his way to teach school.
 He proposes using the musical talent of his students to perform on a radio show to advertise the bakery.
 Once on the air bickering mothers of the students fight and brawl with the manager leading listeners to believe the show is a comedy.